 TO BE COMPLETED BY THE STUDENT.
 USE CAPITAL LETTERS

 Student Name:

 Home Address:

-Post Code:
+••••• Post Code:

-Telephone: () Mobile:
+Telephone: () Telephone: ()

-E-Mail: Date of Birth:///
+E-Mail: Date of Birth:/

 □ Male □ Female Year 10 □ Year 11 □ Other:

+Name of School: State:

 To be eligible for selection for the Australian Science Olympiad Summer School, students must be able to hold an Australian passport by the time of team selection (March 2015).

 The Australian Olympiad teams in Biology, Chemistry, Physics and Earth and Environmental Sciences will be selected from students participating in the summer school.

-Please note - students in Year 12 in 2014 are not eligible to attend the 2015 Australian Science Olympiad Summer School.
+Please note - students in 'Australian Science Olym Year 12 in 2014 are not eligible to attend the 2015 piad Summer School.

 Data is collected for the sole purpose of offering eligible students a place at summer school.
 Visit www.asi.edu.au to view our privacy policy.

-□ I am an Australian public high school student and would like to be considered for the Australian Science Olympiad Summer School Scholarship.
+Examiners Use Only: